 Funds raised are not tax-deductible.
 They will be held in trust and administered by the Friedman Rubin law firm in Seattle, Washington.
 Richard Friedman, the principal, has represented me pro bono in many aspects of the litigation.
 Funds will pay legal costs, basic living expenses and to raise awareness.
 Legal expenses alone are expected to surpass $1 million.
 Donations of all sizes are deeply appreciated.

-If you are unable to donate, please consider joining our campaign and taking action.
+If you are unable to donate, please consider joining the campaign to #FreeDonziger at freedonziger.org.

 “Steven is a true hero of the environmental movement.”